 - to provide a resource that compiles philosophical thought from a variety of cultures and eras

 The works included in this book come from a wide range of sources.
 However, this book is indebted to Henry Imler’s editorial work on Sapienta and Phronesis, both of which are OER texts available on Pressbooks.

-This book is organized into the following six units:
+This book is organized into the following seven units: